 Learn how you can collaborate with the reseller to gain more reviews.
 Retailers and marketplaces often use Product Review platforms.
 By figuring out how you can gain more reviews and responding to reviews on those platforms, you can affect your ranking.

-If your product is out-of-stock it might cause you to lose out in ranking to competitive products that are in stock.
-Not only can limited or no product availability lead to poorer product findability but it also has a clear impact on your product sales.
+If your product is out-of-stock, it might cause you to lose out in ranking to competitive products in stock.
+Not only can a limited or no product availability leads to poorer product findability, but it also has a clear impact on your product sales.

-Want to learn more about how to optimise your products for reseller sites?
-Download our guide on all things optimising online product sales here.
+Want to learn more about how to optimize your products for reseller sites?
+Download our guide on all things optimizing online product sales here.